parttimehacker/whomodel/README.md

 # whoview
 The WhoView class is used to encapsulate several MQTT publish methods and RESTful API calls to a Django web server.
 This class is used in my do it yourself home automation system.
+# djangoview
+The DjangoView class is used to encapsulate several RESTful API calls to a Django web server.
+This class is used in my *do it yourself home automation system* (**DIYHA**).
+Each python DIYHA application is hosted on a Raspberry Pi server.
+An **asset** application is used to capture CPU status and the platorm infomation, e.g., Raspbian version and Raspberry server model and version.
+Examples of other uses of this class:
+- **clock** app identifies movement in a room via a PIR sensor and the reports to the MQTT and django servers.
+- **sensor** app measures and reports on several room environment data, e.g., temperature, humidity, lux.
+- **switch** app uses PIR movement and MQTT topics to turn on a AC power outlet.
+It also reports on the movement.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django)